 After you complete the previous Administrative procedure, affected Users will be redirected to final configuration during their next subsequent SSProtect Login (as a result of checking Mobile for Login):

 No will return to the Login prompt; Yes will redirect to the Duo Security self-service setup, shown below:

 NOTE: This (and other) Duo Security web pages may change from what's shown here.

 SSProtect requires a Duo Push device for Enhanced Login 2FA:

 - In What type of device are you adding,? choose Mobile Phone - Continue

-- Enter your phone number, acknowledge it's correct - Continue
+- Enter your phone number, acknowledge it's correct (with the checkbox) - Continue

 Privileged Organization Users can disable Enhanced Login 2FA for individual Accounts as follows: